Chile: Pinochet era (1973–1990)

-A military coup overthrew Allende on 11 September 1973.
-As the armed forces bombarded the presidential palace, Allende apparently committed suicide.
-After the coup, Henry Kissinger told U.S. president Richard Nixon that the United States had "helped" the coup.
+On 11 September 1973, a military coup overthrew Allende, who apparently committed suicide as the armed forces bombarded the presidential palace.
+The degree to which the United States was involved in the coup remains debated; after Allende was overthrown, U.S. Secretary of State Henry Kissinger told U.S. president Richard Nixon that the United States had "helped" the coup indirectly.
+Historian Sebastián Hurtado contends there is no documentary evidence to support that the U.S. government was actively involved in the coordination and execution the coup; however, upon Allende's election in 1970, Kissinger had stated "I don't see why we need to stand by and watch a country go Communist due to the irresponsibility of its own people", while Nixon had expressed that the Allende government should not be consolidated and acted decisively to destabilize his government.

 A military junta, led by General Augusto Pinochet, took control of the country.
-The first years of the regime were marked by human rights violations.
-Chile actively participated in Operation Condor.
+His regime was marked by widespread human rights violations.
+Chile initiated and actively participated in Operation Condor, a U.S.-backed campaign to suppress leftists and their sympathizers.
 In October 1973, at least 72 people were murdered by the Caravan of Death.
-According to the Rettig Report and Valech Commission, at least 2,115 were killed, and at least 27,265 were tortured (including 88 children younger than 12 years old).
-In 2011, Chile recognized an additional 9,800 victims, bringing the total number of killed, tortured or imprisoned for political reasons to 40,018.
-At the national stadium, filled with detainees, one of those tortured and killed was internationally known poet-singer Víctor Jara (see "Music and Dance", below).
+According to the Rettig Report and Valech Commission, during the Pinochet regime's 15-year rule, at least 2,115 were killed, and at least 27,265 were tortured (including 88 children younger than 12 years old); many were detained, tortured, and executed at the national stadium.
+In 2011, Chile recognized an additional 9,800 victims, bringing the total number killed, tortured or imprisoned for political reasons to 40,018.
+Among the victims was internationally known poet-singer Víctor Jara.

 A new Constitution was approved by a controversial plebiscite on 11 September 1980, and General Pinochet became president of the republic for an eight-year term.
 After Pinochet obtained rule of the country, several hundred committed Chilean revolutionaries joined the Sandinista army in Nicaragua, guerrilla forces in Argentina or training camps in Cuba, Eastern Europe and Northern Africa.

-In the late 1980s, largely as a result of events such as the 1982 economic collapse and mass civil resistance in 1983–88, the government gradually permitted greater freedom of assembly, speech, and association, to include trade union and political activity.
+In the late 1980s, largely as a result of events such as the 1982 economic collapse and mass civil resistance in 1983–1988, the government gradually permitted greater freedom of assembly, speech, and association, to include trade union and political activity.
 The government launched market-oriented reforms with Hernán Büchi as Minister of Finance.
 Chile moved toward a free market economy that saw an increase in domestic and foreign private investment, although the copper industry and other important mineral resources were not opened to competition.
 In a plebiscite on 5 October 1988, Pinochet was denied a second eight-year term as president (56% against 44%).
 Chileans elected a new president and the majority of members of a bicameral congress on 14 December 1989.
 Christian Democrat Patricio Aylwin, the candidate of a coalition of 17 political parties called the Concertación, received an absolute majority of votes (55%).
 President Aylwin served from 1990 to 1994, in what was considered a transition period.